 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re looking for the BEST way to cook corn on the cob….look no further.
+If you’re looking for the best way to cook corn on the cob, look no further.
 Buttery, sweet, perfect corn on the cob boiled in a mixture of butter, cream, salt and sugar.
-The only way we make our corn forever.
+The only way we make our corn for decades.

 Sweet corn on the cob just drums up so many summer memories where I doused the whole corn cob in tons of butter and then salted it so much it had flavors reminiscent of the sea.
-Biting into my fresh corn on the cob with melted butter running down my arms dripping off my elbows and not even caring about the mess I was creating on my shorts.
 It’s one of the best things about summer and one you know will absolutely happen multiple times during the season.

 But even in the summer months, sometimes the corn is just not as perfect as it could be.
-Or sometimes I jump the gun and buy it before peak season and not really knowing where in the world it came from but it’s definitely not the local sweet corn I know and love from the farmers markets.
 So, I’ve taken a few steps to make my perfect corn on the cob and the not so perfect corn on the cob taste absolutely amazing.

 Boiling corn on the cob is always my favorite way to go but, much like pasta, adding flavor to your ear of corn happens during the cooking process.
-Whether you add sugar or salt or whatever to the water….it’s going to seep into each and every kernel.
+Whether you add sugar or salt or other seasonings to the water, it’s going to seep into each and every kernel.
 So, why not step up your corn on the cob game and add even more flavor to your pot.
 It’s goes with anything, even your favorite Roast Turkey recipe.

 How To Boil Corn on the Cob